geoscixyz/gpg/content/inversion/inversion_discretization.rst

 .. figure:: ./images/Xcells.jpg
     :align: center

 Let \\(d_k\\) be the distance between the center f the cells.
-A discrete approximation to the integral is had by evaluating the derivative of the model based upin how much it changes between cell centers.
+A discrete approximation to the integral is had by evaluating the derivative of the model based upon how much it changes between cell centers.

 .. math::
 		\phi_x \approx \sum_{k=1}^{M-1} \left( \frac{M_{k+1}-M_k}{d_k} \right)^2 d_k